Howard W. Blake High School: Visual arts

 Visual arts students are selected for enrollment through an audition process that considers all their works of art, sketchbooks, potential, academic achievement, and attendance.
 Visual arts students take all level-one courses in drawing, painting, printmaking, jewelry, photography, sculpture and ceramics.
 Students can then decide to take level 2 and 3 classes in any given fine art.
 By the end of their junior year, they may audition to become an AP studio / portfolio student and will concentrate in one media.

 Master certification is available for students who are willing to work extra hard to have ten (instead of the usual eight) visual art credits by the time they graduate, including AP Art History.
 Students attend professional artist lectures, gallery openings, and submit work to contests.

 Television and film

 TV/Film students are selected by an audition process.
 The award-winning TV and Film Production program prepares students for careers in the broadcast and film industries.
 From scriptwriting to video editing, students will develop skills necessary to become a broadcast journalist and/ or filmmaker.
 Whether it's participating in student short film contests, covering live events as a reporter, or hosting a radio podcast, the choices are endless as a crew member of the WBUZ team.

 Athletics

+Stadium

+Riverfront Stadium is the on-campus stadium that the school shares with women's soccer team Tampa Bay Sun FC.
+The stadium is home to the soccer and football teams.